Adam Lab

 Neurometabolic-inspired theory for intelligent adaptive systems

-We used neural networks and plasticity to create far-reaching artificial learning systems.
+Neural networks and plasticity have been used to create far-reaching artificial learning systems.
 What if we could use metabolic networks and hibernation to create far-reaching artificial adaptive systems?
 By combining biophysical modeling, engineering methods and in-vivo experiments in rodents, hibernators and non-hibernators, we are deriving systems-theoretic principles from homeostatic mechanisms in neurometabolism and hibernation.
 With these principles, we can engineer novel biomedical adaptive systems and we can elucidate brain function and physiology to improve critical care and mental health.

 Miniature technology for monitoring brain energetics

-We now measure brain metabolism with state-of-the-art systems leveraging nuclear-magnetic-resonance (NMR).
+Brain metabolism is being measured with state-of-the-art systems leveraging nuclear-magnetic-resonance (NMR).
 But, these systems can be astronomically large and expensive.
 What if we could revamp NMR in miniature and affordable technology for neuroscience research?
 We are revisiting the fundamentals of NMR and creating implantable technology that can be deployed in neurometabolism and hibernation paradigms.
 With this invention, we could open up new research avenues in neurometabolism.

 In addition, there are always exciting problems out there that can have substantial scientific, engineering, or clinical impact.
 We would love to get involved and collaborate if we can help.